orman112/blog/content/blog-markdown/DRAFT_integrating-firebase-with-react-redux/index.md

 [Firebase's documentation](https://firebase.google.com/docs/auth/web/manage-users) recommends using the `onAuthStateChanged` method to determine whether a current user is logged in or not.
 However, there are some quirks that happen under the hood that make this a bit of a nuisance in this scenario.

-Essentially, the method that they recommend first returns an **_Initializing_** status before ultimately returning the **_currentUser_** object.
-If we were to go this route, our navigation and private-route components would first assume the user is not logged in during the initializing phase, and then re-render after the currentUser object is returned.
+Essentially, the method that they recommend first returns an **_initializing_** status before ultimately returning the **_currentUser_** object.
+If we went this direction, our navigation and private-route components would first assume the user is not logged in during the **_initializing_** phase, showing the incorrect nav menu, and then re-render after the `currentUser` object is returned.
 This would create a negative user experience for our end users.

-So, with that being said, we are instead checking whether a user is logged in by using the `getAuthenticationStatus` method we created earlier, which checks the localStorage behind the scenes.
+With that being said, we'll instead check whether a user is logged in by using the `getAuthenticationStatus` method we created earlier, which checks the localStorage behind the scenes.

 With this private route component in place, lets update our `App.js` file to ensure our `private.js` component is only accessible if a user is logged in: